Beebo the God of War: Production

 Franz Drameh stars in the episode as Jefferson Jackson, marking his final appearance as a series regular.

 "Beebo the God of War" was written by Grainne Godfree and James Eagan, and directed by Kevin Mock.
 The first draft of the script was completed on October 3, 2017, allowing pre-production to begin the same day.
 Pre-production ended on October 12 with the final draft of the script being issued the same day.
 Filming began on October 13 and continued through October 25.

-In an promotional video for the episode, showrunner Phil Klemmer described the premise of the episode as the Vikings pursuing the worship of Beebo, whom they believe to be a pagan god, over Christianity, causing them to continue "charging across the new world" instead of returning to Scandinavia.
+In a promotional video for the episode, showrunner Phil Klemmer described the premise of the episode as the Vikings pursuing the worship of Beebo, whom they believe to be a pagan god, over Christianity, causing them to continue "charging across the new world" instead of returning to Scandinavia.
 Klemmer explained the title as being a reference to the Norse setting.

 The character of Beebo takes inspiration from Tickle Me Elmo.
 During a panel at a fan convention in Vancouver, Canada, the show's cast said that Beebo represents an attempt by the writers to introduce further chaos into the series' plot.
 They stated they were worried audiences could perceive Beebo's inclusion as "jumping the shark".
 Speaking with ComicBook.com, Benjamin Diskin explained that the initial idea for the character was "nothing but a smile and a catchphrase"; Diskin was surprised by the success of the character.
 Beebo was well received by audiences and was featured in a spin-off Christmas special titled Beebo Saves Christmas.